Next Fusing Hour: Sunday 10:00 CET · Join →

 Men are disproportionately affected in hidden ways

-While women report loneliness more readily, men show higher rates of social isolation and are far less likely to seek support — making it a critical public health issue.
+While women report loneliness more readily, men show higher rates of social isolation and are far less likely to seek support.
+The share of men reporting no close friends rose from 3% in 1990 to 15% by 2021 (Survey Center on American Life).

 5. 05